Guigxs/Labinathor/README.md

 ## Second Arduino script

-Due to Serial port problems, we had to make a second Arduino Script.
+Due to Serial port problems, we had to make a second Arduino Script :  **Labinathor_V2.ino**.
 This script is not optimized but works.